 Focus on Average Rather than Actual Velocity

 In general, teams will do better if they pay a bit less attention to each sprint’s velocity and more to the average velocity of recent sprints.
-In the approach I’m advocating, a team can feel cheated out of a few points of velocity in one sprint since they aren’t able to claim partial credit.
+A team can feel cheated out of a few points of velocity in one sprint since they aren’t able to claim partial credit.
 But, since the item is not re-estimated, they’re getting full credit for the work in the following sprint.
 It all comes out in the end.

-In the example of the eight-point story that is half done, the team claims zero points of velocity credit in the first sprint despite doing perhaps three or four points of work.
+Suppose a team has an eight-point story that is half done.
+The team claims zero points of velocity credit in the first sprint despite doing perhaps three or four points of work.
 But they get all eight points in the next sprint.
 This means the average velocity for those two sprints will be exactly as one would expect.

 The Sole Time to Re-Estimate Partially Finished Items